ballerina-platform/ballerina-spec/beps/lib-graphql/1460_graphql_client_subscription_support.md

 - The GraphQL module already depends on the `websocket` module for the listener-side subscription support, so using the WebSocket client underneath does not add a new dependency.
 - The subprotocol is not user-configurable: `WebSocketClientConfiguration` mirrors `websocket:ClientConfiguration` without the `subProtocols` field, and the client always sets the subprotocol to `graphql-transport-ws` internally.
 A dedicated record (instead of exposing `websocket:ClientConfiguration` directly and overriding the field) prevents a user-provided value from being silently ignored.
 - A separate `serviceUrl` override is provided because some GraphQL deployments host subscriptions on a different endpoint than queries and mutations.
+- The `pingMessageHandler` configures the handling of the `ping` *messages* of the `graphql-transport-ws` protocol (JSON messages of the form `{"type": "ping"}`), which are distinct from the WebSocket protocol's ping/pong *frames* (the latter are configurable via the `pingPongHandler` field of the `WebSocketClientConfiguration`, as in the `websocket` module).
+When a `pingMessageHandler` is provided, the client does not respond to `ping` messages automatically; the handler owns the response entirely via the given `PingMessageCaller` — it can respond immediately, respond later (the protocol allows `pong` messages at any time, even unsolicited), or choose not to respond.
+An `error` returned from the handler is logged and does not affect the connection or the active subscriptions.
 - Custom headers for the WebSocket upgrade request (e.g., an `Authorization` header) are supported via the `customHeaders` field of the `WebSocketClientConfiguration`.
 For example:

 ```ballerina